fcarvalhopacheco/HOW2/1.macos_catalina_setup/myOSsetup.md

       $zsh Miniconda3-latest-Linux-x86_64.sh

       # Follow the instructions on terminal.
+      # If you forget to press NO to auto_activate miniconda every time you open a new sessiong type:
+      # conda config --set auto_activate_base false

       # Once the install script completes, you can remove it
       $ rm -rf Miniconda3-latest-MacOSX-x86_64.sh